thesephist/dessi/README.md

 The web server will attempt to parse the HTML for the include directives, and dynamically fill them in when the page is served.

+Dessi will take an entire site (or parts of it, if told to), expand out the include directives as if they were being served by a web server, but save those files instead to disk, so you have a fully static version of the SSI site.

 ### Why an expander?

 I recently had to migrate an SSI-enabled static site out of a controlled environment with SSI into a completely static host.
 Rather than build a specific script to do the "expansion" into a completely static site, I wrote __Dessi__ to make the process generalizable to my other static sites.